 What to watch out for

 myGov is delivered by Services Australia.
-We will never send you an email or SMS with a hyperlink directing you to sign in to your myGov account.
+We will never send you an email or SMS message with a hyperlink directing you to sign in to your myGov account.
 Always access myGov by typing in the web address yourself.
+Or, you can use the official Australian Government myGov app.

-Services Australia and myGov will never send you an email or text message asking for your:
+Services Australia and myGov will never send you an email, SMS message, or direct message or private chat on social media, asking for your:

 - myGov PIN